rollinhand/rollinhand.github.io/src/jbake/content/blog/2014-03-20-deploying-gitblit-on-jboss-wildfly.md

-Therefore Wildfly does not allow or has a mechanism to reset environment entries with runtime settings, the solution to deploy GitBlit or any other web application with environment entries, is to define a [deployment overlay](https://docs.jboss.org/author/display/WFLY8/Deployment+Overlays?_sscc=t "JBoss documentation: Deployment Overlays").
+Therefore Wildfly does not allow or has a mechanism to reset environment entries with runtime settings, the solution to deploy GitBlit or any other web application with environment entries, is to define a [deployment overlay](https://docs.jboss.org/author/display/WFLY8/Deployment+Overlays?_sscc=t "JBoss documentation=Deployment Overlays").
-The Wildfly documentation states: "Deployment overlays are our way of 'overlaying' content into an existing deployment, without physically modifying the contents of the deployment archive.
+The Wildfly documentation states="Deployment overlays are our way of 'overlaying' content into an existing deployment, without physically modifying the contents of the deployment archive.
 Possible use cases include swapping out deployment descriptors, modifying static web resources to change the branding of an application, or even